ammrat13/ammrat13.github.io/_drafts/edge_coloring_complete_graphs_of_even_order.md

 I assumed the number of students @@n@@ was even for simplicity.
 Each day, we take @@\frac{1}{2}n@@ subsets of size two, making sure none of them share an element.
-We want to never repeat subsets.
-In that case, the longest we can sustain this process is clearly
+We also want to never repeat subsets.
+In that case, the longest we can possibly sustain this process is clearly

 %%
 \frac{\text{# Total Subsets}}{\text{# Subsets per Day}}